 To collect compensation for your wrongful death claim, you must prove that another party was negligent and caused the crash.

-Examples of duty include the responsibility of drivers on the road to be safe, sober, and follow the rules of the road, or the duty that companies have to ensure that their products are safe for their intended use.
+Examples of duty include the responsibility of drivers on the road to be safe, sober, and follow the rules of the road or the duty that companies have to ensure that their products are safe for their intended use.

 We have seen cases in which the defense argued that a bicyclist victim was at fault for not wearing bright enough clothing, even though the defendant was texting and driving and hit the victim from behind.
-We have seen cases where the defense argued that the victim was a fault for not looking before proceeding through a green light, even though the defendant blew a red light.
+We have seen cases where the defense argued that the victim was at fault for not looking before proceeding through a green light, even though the defendant blew a red light.

 Without a lawyer who understands North Carolina’s contributory negligence law and how to counter it, this law can be one of the biggest pitfalls for claimants.

 In North Carolina, you must also consider the issue of “contributory negligence.”
-If the victim in any case is found to have contributed to their injuries or death, then the victim, or their family, is entitled to no damages.
+If the victim, in any case, is found to have contributed to their injuries or death, then the victim or their family is entitled to no damages.

 2. Breach of Duty